 The tolerability of galcanezumab was similar to the tolerability of placebo.

-The drug Emgality is available as a pre-filled pen.
-The pack sizes each contain 2 or 3 auto-injectors.
-Patients can use this auto-injector to inject the medication subcutaneously on their own.
-The medication can be administered under the skin on the stomach, thigh, upper arm, or buttock area.
+Emgality is supplied as a pre-filled pen.
+The pack sizes contain either two or three auto-injectors.
+Patients can use this auto-injector to self-administer the medication subcutaneously.
+The medication can be administered under the skin in the abdomen, thigh, upper arm, or buttocks.

 A detailed summary of the characteristics of galcanezumab can be found in the texts below.